 - You sustained a disabling injury while committing a felony and were convicted (you may not collect benefits in the future on the basis of such an injury)

 Still Confused Why Your Claim was Denied?
-Get Free Legal Help Today
+Get Professional Legal Help

 If none of the above explanations for a Social Security claim denial match your situation, you may have a valid reason to appeal.
 This process can be complicated, but the stakes are high for those who need the coverage.
-Have a Social Security Disability Insurance attorney provide an initial review your claim today for free.
+Get in touch with a Social Security Disability Insurance attorney near you today.

 Contact a qualified social security lawyer to assist in your social security disability matter.